 Global Studies

 Salve Regina University offers students a unique academic program tailored to their creative and career interests.
-Through field research, study abroad, internships and other opportunities, students explore the economic, political, social and environmental processes that shape our world, preparing them to solve complex problems in a rapidly evolving global society.
+Through field research, study abroad, internships and other opportunities, our bachelor's degree in global studies explores the economic, political, social and environmental processes that shape our world, preparing students to solve complex problems in a rapidly evolving global society.

 Address the World's Significant Challenges